SetsunaDZH/DDGS/README.md

-# DDGS
+# DPDGS

-DDGS implements dynamic 3D Gaussian splatting with a PyTorch training pipeline.
+DPDGS implements dynamic 3D Gaussian splatting with a PyTorch training pipeline.
 This guide focuses on preparing data and running training jobs.

 ## Environment setup